 Note: The affiliation agreement is the controlling factor for participation in the visiting medical student program at Duke University School of Medicine.
 Please check our listing of institutions with existing approved affiliation agreements.

-Please note that we are unable to approve affiliation agreements or accept applications for a student(s) enrolled in a medical school / institution located in any of the Caribbean nations.
+Please note that as of September 2007, we are unable to approve affiliation agreements or accept applications for a student(s) enrolled in a medical school / institution located in any Caribbean nation or other nation as noted on the listing.
 Please see attached non-inclusive listing.

 Application Information for MD and DO students: